UniversalDependencies/docs/treebanks/af/af-pos-ADJ.md

 ## Morphology

-The form / lemma ratio of `ADJ` is 1.131613 (the average of all parts of speech is 1.120202).
+The form / lemma ratio of `ADJ` is 1.138817 (the average of all parts of speech is 1.122045).

-The 1st highest number of forms (4) was observed with the lemma “doeltreffend”: doeltreffend, doeltreffende, doeltreffender, doeltreffendste.
+The 1st highest number of forms (5) was observed with the lemma “hoog”: hoog, hoogste, hoÃ«r, hoë, hoër.

-The 2nd highest number of forms (4) was observed with the lemma “goed”: beste, beter, goed, goeie.
+The 2nd highest number of forms (4) was observed with the lemma “doeltreffend”: doeltreffend, doeltreffende, doeltreffender, doeltreffendste.

-The 3rd highest number of forms (4) was observed with the lemma “hoog”: hoog, hoogste, hoë, hoër.
+The 3rd highest number of forms (4) was observed with the lemma “goed”: beste, beter, goed, goeie.

 `ADJ` occurs with 3 features: <tt><a href="af-feat-AdjType.html">AdjType</a></tt> (3172; 100% instances), <tt><a href="af-feat-Case.html">Case</a></tt> (3172; 100% instances), <tt><a href="af-feat-Degree.html">Degree</a></tt> (3172; 100% instances)